renatawong/renatawong.github.io/_pages/join-us.md

 ## Internships

 We currently offer 2 internship opportunities through NSTC's International Internship Pilot Program (IIPP).
-For details see here: [https://iipp.tw/mentor/22162](https://iipp.tw/mentor/22162).
+For details see here: [https://iipp.stpi.niar.org.tw/mentor/22162](https://iipp.stpi.niar.org.tw/mentor/22162).
 These opportunities are funded by the National Science and Technology Council.
-Note: The IIPP system has been closed as of July 1, 2025, and will reopen later this year.
-Please check the status in a timely manner if you are interested in applying.

 In due time, we may offer further internship opportunities through TEEP, which is an international internship program run by the Ministry of Education.
 See [https://teep.studyintaiwan.org/](https://teep.studyintaiwan.org/) for details.